-Beginner’s Guide to Solo Travel: 5 Tips on Doing It Right
+Beginner’s Guide For Solo Traveling: 5 Tips on Doing It Right

 The stigma attached to travelling alone is slowly fading, as more youngsters are taking the plunge.
 Being pushed out of your comfort zone only leaves you stronger and wiser.
-And, it’s an experience that takes you closer to yourself, leaving you with memories of a lifetime.
+Moreover, it’s an experience that takes you closer to yourself and leaves you with a bagful of memories.

 However, before you jump the bandwagon and take your first-ever solo trip, here are things that you must keep in mind.